aholdahl/react-sample-project/README.md

     export default SampleComponent;

-Move App.js, App.css, and App.test.js into the new App folder In index.js, update the App import to the following:
+Move App.js, App.css, and App.test.js into the new App folder.
+In index.js, update the App import to the following:

     import App from './Components/App/App.js';